lalaio1/Gb_Analizer/README.md

 }
 ```

+## 🛠️ Development Status

+**Note**: This tool is currently in the alpha stage and is still under active testing.
+Users may experience bugs or incomplete features.
+Your feedback and contributions are welcome to improve the tool.

 ## 👨‍💻 Author

-- Developed by TaxMachine.
+- Developed by lalaio1.
 Please give a star on [GitHub](https://github.com/lalaio1).

-## 📝 License

-This project is licensed under the MIT License.